How To Kill Earwigs And Prevent Future Infestations

 The simplest approach is mechanical removal.
 Grab a vacuum cleaner and suck up the earwig immediately.
 Seal the vacuum bag right away and dispose of it outside.
 This prevents any chance of the earwig escaping back into your home.

-If you don’t have a vacuum handy, use a broom and dustpan or even crush it with a fly swatter.
-Just remember to clean the area thoroughly with soap afterward.
-This removes any aggregation pheromones that might attract other earwigs to the same spot.
+If you don’t have a vacuum, use a broom or crush it with a fly swatter.
+Clean the area with soap to remove pheromones that attract other earwigs to the same spot.

 Spot Chemical Controls for Single Earwigs